 Things to consider when choosing a Medicare plan

-As you explore plan options, you’ll want to take into account your loved one’s medical and prescription drug needs, financial resources, and the level of flexibility they prefer.
-Check with doctors and health care providers to see if they accept different types of Medicare coverage.
+Take into account your loved one’s medical and prescription drug needs, financial resources, and the level of flexibility they want.

 If they need more coverage than Original Medicare, here are two options to consider:

-- A Medicare Advantage Prescription Drug plan can help simplify things and ease the financial burden with $0 premium plans, combined medical and prescription coverage, and extra health and wellness benefits.
-Some even include dental, too.
+- A Medicare Advantage Prescription Drug plan can help simplify things and ease the financial burden, including many $0 premium plans, combined medical and prescription coverage, and extra health and wellness benefits.
+Some plans even include dental, too.